 Mixed Media

-In the section "Mixed Media", you will find works in which the artists have used several painting and drawing techniques or different materials.
+In the section "Mixed Media", you will find works where the artists have used several painting and drawing techniques or different materials.
 Mixed media techniques achieve unique pictorial effects that could not be achieved with just one painting method.
-Colours that can be combined well are, for example, oil paints, acrylics and aquarelle or pencils, coloured pencils, and chalk.
+Compatible colours, such as oil paints, acrylics, and watercolours, as well as pencils, coloured pencils, or chalk, can be combined.

 Filter